truongminhnguyen87/TrackerHardwareDB/panel-qc-viewer/README.md

 A viewer for the panel database.

-To run on the mu2egpvms:

-- see mu2e internal wiki for instructions
+To installation and running instructions see https://mu2ewiki.fnal.gov/wiki/Tracker_Databases#Viewer